remy/nodemon/faq.md

 Alternatively the `--exec nodejs` option can be used.

-Fedora and Ubuntu pakage node as nodejs, because node.dpkg is
+Fedora and Ubuntu package node as nodejs, because node.dpkg is

 > Description-en: Amateur Packet Radio Node program
 > The node program accepts TCP/IP and packet radio network connections and